elastisys/compliantkubernetes/docs/quality-criteria.md

 # Quality Criteria

-Compliant Kubernetes provides a stable and secure platform for containerized applications.
+Welkin provides a stable and secure platform for containerized applications.
 To achieve this, quality assurance is an integral part of development.
 When we say "quality", we really refer to the following quality criteria.